RediSearch/RediSearch/README.md

     FT.CREATE, we will limit results to those having numeric values ranging between min and max. min and max follow ZRANGE syntax, and can be -inf, +inf and use `(` for exclusive ranges.

+    - VERBATIM if set, we do not try to use stemming for query expansion but search the query terms verbatim.

+    - LANGUAGE lang: If set, we use a stemmer for the supplied langauge during search for query expansion.
+      Defaults to English.
+If an unsupported language is sent, the command returns an error.

+      The supported languages are:

+      > "arabic",  "danish",    "dutch",   "english",   "finnish",    "french",
+      > "german",  "hungarian", "italian", "norwegian", "portuguese", "romanian",
+      > "russian", "spanish",   "swedish", "tamil",     "turkish"

 ### Returns: